 - Information for professionals

-If you are concerned that a child (someone aged under 18) is being abused you should contact Children's Social Care Initial Response Service by telephoning 0191 277 2500.
+If you are concerned that a child (someone aged under 18) is being abused or neglected you should contact Children's Social Care Initial Response Service by telephoning 0191 277 2500.